Mobile Slots Terms & Rules

-You can still find what are called ‘classic’ slot machines, a la Liberty Bell style, in both online and on mobile.
+You can still find ‘classic’ slot machines, a la Liberty Bell style, both online and on mobile.
 They have a great appeal.
-Unlike online video slots, the betting tends to be far simpler and the paylines more obvious.
+Unlike online video slots, betting tends to be far simpler, and the paylines more obvious.
 You also don’t tend to get the impressive ‘video’ graphics, but it’s the type of machine you’ll find at your local pub or watering hole.

 It’s familiar and transparent.

 Classic slots: 3 Reels, 1 to 5 paylines, few features.